Time-Dependent Low-Rank Input-Output Operator for Forced Linearized Dynamics with Unsteady Base Flows: Demonstration cases

 \subsection{Two-dimensional decaying isotropic turbulence}

+In this section, we present the application of f-OTD in low-rank approximation of the response of the linearized Navier-Stokes equation to a large number of impulses, which has utility in flow control and in particular balanced truncation reduced-order models (\cite{M81,LMG99,R05}).

+The post-transient response of the linearized Navier-Stokes equations and their adjoint to an impulse is widely used in control to estimate the Gramians, as solving the time-dependent Lyapunov equation in the time domain is prohibitive for large-scale dynamical systems.
+When the base flow is steady-state, it is possible to compute the Gramians cost-effectively.
+For periodic base flows, \cite{PR24} proposed an effective approach to compute the frequential Gramians by solving them in the frequency domain.
+However, for arbitrarily time-dependent base flows, computing the Gramians requires determining the response of the direct and adjoint linearized Navier-Stokes equations to a very large number of impulses, which is computationally taxing.

+In this demonstration, we show that the f-OTD low-rank approximation can reduce the computational cost of solving this problem.
+Specifically, we illustrate the computational advantages of formulating the response to a large number of impulses as an MDE.
+We numerically demonstrate that the resulting MDE is instantaneously low-rank.
+These low-rank properties are then exploited using f-OTD by approximating the solution of the MDE on the manifold of low-rank matrices.

-To demonstrate the effectiveness of the f-OTD low-rank approximation, we consider the two-dimensional decaying turbulent flow.
-This flow is chosen due to its complex dynamics, highly unsteady and time-dependent base flows, and chaotic nature $\big($\cite{jimenez2020monte}$\big)$.
-Furthermore, we introduce non-harmonic forcings, which is equivalent to considering forcings composed of a broad spectrum of frequencies.
+For the demonstration, we consider two-dimensional decaying turbulent flow.
+This flow is chosen due to its complex dynamics, highly unsteady and time-dependent base flows, and chaotic nature (\cite{jimenez2020monte}).
 The simulations are conducted using the same numerical methods as those explained in Section \ref{2D_TEJ}.
-The computational domain is a square with length \( L = 2\pi \) and is discretized with a \( 128 \times 128 \) grid.
-The flow fields are initialized using the Taylor-Green vortex $\big($\cite{vuorinen2016dnslab}$\big)$.
+The computational domain is a square with length \( L = 2\pi \) and is discretized with a \( 512 \times 512 \) grid.
+We use the time step of \(\Delta t =0.001\) for temporal advancement and the $Re=10000$.
+The flow fields are initialized using the Taylor-Green vortex (\cite{vuorinen2016dnslab}).

-We consider global divergence-free external excitations that are global in space but localized in time.
-The external forcing is defined as:
+For this problem, we employ an external forcing in space that acts impulsively at the initial time.
+We define the external forcing as: